jaredcwhite/jaredwhite_website/src/_posts/articles/2022/2022-06-04-sometimes-that-rug-just-ups-and-vanishes.md

 tags: creativity remotework
 ---

 Sufferin' succotash, did that rug ever get pulled out from under me.
 Time, money, and planning—years in the making—_gone_, in a snap.
-In case you're wondering, I had been expecting to attend a major tech conference in Portland, Oregon as well as host an event which people from all around the world had signed up for.
+In case you were wondering, I had been expecting to attend a major tech conference in Portland, Oregon as well as host an event which people from all around the world had signed up for.
 Then suddenly…

 **BAM!** I got Covid. 😭